mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 #### Future work
 Concretely for the Pitch Shift effect, the effect will be improved using the “pull model” implementation after the end of the GSoC period.
-With that, the wet/dry mode will be done for the effect too.
+With that, the Dry/Wet and Dry+Wet modes will be done for the effect too.
 As the next project extensions, based on the survey, the following options or features can be added to the Pitch Shift effect implementation: